|Home / Your Preserves|

 At Rancho San Antonio County Park, the most popular activities are jogging and hiking.
 Stretching bars are available at the restroom parking area and equestrian staging area.
 The park provides hiking, bicycling, and equestrian trails, which connect with additional trails within the Open Space Preserve.
 Bicycles are restricted to designated trails only, and are not permitted west of Deer Hollow Farm.
 Similarly, equestrians are limited to the equestrian staging area and Coyote Trail, within the County Park.

 The South Meadow area, located in the County Park and adjacent to the parking areas, provides opportunities for informal play on a "rough grass" area.
+The equestrian staging area, which includes a horse-watering troughis located adjacent to the South Meadow,.
 Non-gas powered model airplane enthusiasts use a staging area adjacent to the parking lots near the park entrance for take-offs and landings and fly their aircraft above the South Meadow area.
-The equestrian staging area is also located adjacent to the South Meadow, which includes a horse-watering trough.

 The North Meadow area, across Permanente Creek from the parking and staging areas, provides an informal irrigated meadow grass play area along with four tennis courts.
 The North Meadow includes a small number of picnic tables and barbecues.
 The picnic area is on a first-come, first-serve basis and the maximum group size for the area is 25 people.